 Despite the United States' abysmal record in reining in oil and gas production, examples of local leadership on this issue have emerged around the country.
 One exemplary state is California.
-In response to advocacy by communities on the frontlines of neighborhood drilling, Governor Gavin Newsom adopted measures to limit oil and gas production,
+In response to advocacy by communities on the frontlines of neighborhood drilling, Governor Gavin Newsom adopted measures to limit oil and gas production, including a recent health buffers law prohibiting new oil and gas drilling within 3,200 feet (1km) of sensitive areas (which is currently being challenged in a ballot measure brought by the fossil fuel industry),80 a ban on fracking by 2024, and a commitment to phase out oil extraction by 2045.81 These measures made California the first U.S. state to join the Beyond Oil and Gas Alliance, although at associate member level because California has not yet committed to end new oil and gas drilling.
 Much work remains to protect communities.
-Specifically, the Newsom administration must stop issuing new drilling permits and phase out existing extraction adjacent to homes, schools, and parks.
-82 However, California has set a precedent for how major oil and gasproducing states in the United States can start leading a phase out of production absent stronger federal action.
+Specifically, the Newsom administration must stop issuing new drilling permits and phase out existing extraction adjacent to homes, schools, and parks.82 However, California has set a precedent for how major oil and gasproducing states in the United States can start leading a phase out of production absent stronger federal action.

-Canada:

-Uncapped pollution, endless greenwashing
+Canada: Uncapped pollution, endless greenwashing